Kucoin/kucoin-api-docs/source/localizable/index.html.md

 10. Read [Level-2 Market Data](#level-2-market-data) to know how to build a local realtime Order Book with websocket.
 11. Read [Account balance notice](#account-balance-notice) to know get private websocket feed and get realtime notice of balance changes.

+## Market Making Incentive Scheme

+KuCoin offers Market Making Incentive Scheme for professional liquidity providers.
+Key benefits of this program include:

-## Market Maker Program
+-  Market Maker rebate.
+- Quarterly rewards as many as 100,000 KCS for the market maker of the best performance.
+- Direct Market Access and Co-location service.

-Users with good maker strategies and large transaction volume are welcome to participate in long-term market maker program.
-If your account has the assets greater than 10BTC (please provide the following information to send an email to:
+Users with good maker strategies and huge trading volume are welcome to participate in this long-term program.
+If your account has trading volume of more than 5000 BTC in last 30 days on any exchange, please send the following information via email to mm@kucoin.com, with subject "Spot Market Maker Application":
-**vip@kucoin.com**  with "spot market maker application";

-- Provide platform account (requires Email without referral bonus relationship);
+- One KuCoin account ID (a non-referred account is required).
+- Proof of volume traded on any exchange within the past 30 days.
+Proof of VIP level is also acceptable.
+- A brief explanation of  the market making method (NO detail is needed), as well as estimation of maker orders’ percentage.

+## VIP Fast Track

+KuCoin now provides a VIP fast track to users with large trading volume in crypto.
+If your accounts on different platforms have a total trading volume of more than 1000 BTC in last 30 days, please send the following information via email to vip@kucoin.com, with subject "VIP Fast Track Application":

+- KuCoin account ID.
-- Provide screenshots of other trading platform maker trading volume (such as volume within 30 days, or VIP level, etc.);
+- Proof of trading volume on other platforms within the past 30 days.
+Proof of VIP level is also acceptable.

-- Please briefly explain the method of market making, no need for details.
+We will offer you a jumpstart (e.g. a VIP level matches your volume on other exchanges though you are not trading that much on KuCoin) for 30 days.
+After 30 days, your VIP level will be calculated based on your actual trading volume on KuCoin.

+For more information on VIP fee, please click: [Tiered Trading Fee Discount Program](https://www.kucoin.com/news/en-fee).

 # Upcoming Changes